-3.2.2 Optimized Weights
+4.2.2 Optimized Weights

-The optimized weights for distinct types of nuclei and satellites, as defined in RST [13], exhibit several patterns.
+The optimized weights for distinct types of nuclei and satellites, as defined in RST [12], exhibit several patterns.
 Nucleus elements are generally rather important in weighting scheme X, with most weights ranging between 0.5 and 1.
+The sentiment expressed in elaborating satellites is typically assigned a similar importance.
+Contrasting satellites mostly receive weights around or below 0.
+Background satellites are typically assigned relatively low weights as well.